wp-plugins/simple-lightbox/readme.txt

 Simple Lightbox is a very simple and customizable lightbox that is easy to add to your Wordpress website

+[Lightbox Slideshow](http://www.justinbarkhuff.com/lab/lightbox_slideshow/) by Justin Barkhuff is used for client-side functionality.

 #### Customization
 Options for customizing the lightbox behavior are located in the **Settings > Media** admin menu in the **Lightbox Settings** section